josedejesusAmaya/JS-cheatsheet/Module 01/README.md

 ## Module 01:
 - ### How to run JS
-	1. Command line: with nodejs
+	Command line: with nodejs
 	```js
 		node index.js
 	```
+	Embedding JS in HTML
-	2. From the browser: Create a HTML file that references to JS script.
+	From the browser: Create a HTML file that references to JS script.
 	```html
 		<html>
 			<head>